huwg59/hw_slicekit_system/module_XA-SK-AUDIO/README.rst

    * SPDIF output via coax
    * On board audio clocks

-Standalone Demo
+Standalone demo
 ---------------
-The standalone demo for this slice card allows you to use the I2S xSOFTip to create a digital audio loopback between the I2S inputs and I2S outputs.
-From there, you might want to add an SDRAM and your own audio effects, or perhaps you want Ethernet, or perhaps something entirely different...
+The standalone demo for this sliceCARD allows you to use the I2S xSOFTip to create a digital audio loopback between the I2S inputs and I2S outputs.
+From there, you might want to add an SDRAM and your own audio effects, or perhaps you want Ethernet, or perhaps something entirely different.

 BUY NOW
 -------